 The complexities of today’s products and processes require more education and continued retraining of engineers.
-Engineers currently in the workplace, as well as those who will graduate in the future, must augment their technical knowledge and skills in order to stay abreast of new developments and provide the technical leadership that will be needed.
+Engineers currently in the workplace, as well as those who will graduate in the future, must expand their technical knowledge and skills in order to stay abreast of new developments and provide the technical leadership industries will need.

-that anticipates trends in engineering practice.
+The graduate program in engineering prepares its students for a meaningful profession that anticipates trends in engineering practice.
 Students are trained to think independently to solve engineering problems in a global framework.